Alaskan Malamute

 Origin & History

-Alaskan Malamute have been living with people around the Arctic Circle for thousands of years.
-This dog breed is considered the archetype of the sled dog.
+Alaskan Malamutes have lived with people around the Arctic Circle for thousands of years.
+This dog breed is considered the original form of sled dog.
 The dogs owe their name to an Inuit people, the Mahlemiuts.
-On the land way the working dogs reached America via Siberia.
+The working dogs arrived in America overland via Siberia.

-Until the invention of the snowmobile, the dogs were vital for the population of Alaska.
-Only with the help of the animals, which pulled tirelessly the sledges, the existence of whole peoples was guaranteed.
-Not further surprisingly that the dogs were called affectionately the locomotive of the north.
-Around 1900, dog sledding became popular in Alaska.
-These races were not only about the honor of the owners, but very high stakes.
+Until the invention of the snowmobile, dogs were vital for the people of Alaska.
+Only with the help of the animals, which tirelessly pulled the sledges, was the existence of entire peoples secured.
+No wonder the dogs were affectionately known as the locomotive of the north.
+Dog sledding became popular in Alaska around 1900.
+These races were not only about the honor of the owners, but also about very high stakes.

-Alaskan Malamutes were an important means of transportation and travel in earlier times.
-At the same time, they helped their owners hunt and warned of dangerous polar bears.
+In the past, Alaskan Malamutes were not only an important means of transportation and travel.
+They also helped their owners hunt and warned them of dangerous polar bears.

 The breed standards were first established in 1935 and recognized by the American Kennel Club.
 The FCI recognized the breed in 1963.
 The first Alaskan Malamute came to Germany in 1970.

-The Alaskan Malamute bred today are a bit slimmer, but they are similar to their ancestors.
-If you put your Alaskan Malamute in front of the sled, your darling will be unstoppable.
+The Alaskan Malamutes bred today are somewhat slimmer, but are similar in temperament to their ancestors.
+If you put your Alaskan Malamute in front of a sled, it is unstoppable.

-Unfortunately, the prejudice that these dogs are not suitable for our latitudes persists.
-Which is not true, because they have been bred for generations even in Central Europe.
-Therefore, our climatic conditions are not a big problem for this dog breed.
+Unfortunately, there is a persistent prejudice that these dogs are not suitable for our latitudes.
+This is not true, as they have been bred in Central Europe for generations.
+Our climatic conditions therefore pose no major problem for this dog breed.

-Still, you should keep in mind that even though dogs lose the dense undercoat in the summer, they can't perform at their physical best in the heat.
+Nevertheless, you should bear in mind that although dogs lose their thick undercoat in summer, they cannot perform at their best in the heat.